nvjob/nvgen-shader-for-unity-speedtree/README.md

 # #NVJOB Shader for Unity SpeedTree (STC).
 Old, Legacy.
+<em>This is an old version of the shader.
+This shader will no longer be supported and updated.
+Use the new version.</em>
 ![GitHub Logo](https://raw.githubusercontent.com/nvjob/nvjob.github.io/master/repo/unity%20assets/stc/20/pic/4.jpg)

-This is an old version of the shader.
-This shader will no longer be supported and updated.

 **New versions:**<br>
 [#NVJOB Shader for Unity SpeedTree 7 (STC7)](https://nvjob.github.io/unity/nvjob-stc-7)